oscos/rb120/study_guide/exercises_rb129_practice_problems.md

 p some_animal_classes
 ```
-> What is output?
-Is this what we would expect when using `AnimalClass#+`?
-If not, how could we adjust the implementation of `AnimalClass#+` to be more in line with what we'd expect the method to return?

 This code outputs an array of `Animal` objects which is not what we would expect when using the `AnimalClass#+`.